ruuddejong-altran/python-c-cpp/docs/example_3.md

 library that contains the C or C++ implementation for the interface.

 SWIG works through so-called _interface files_, conventionally with a `.i` extension.
-An interface file has a few parts:
+An interface file has a few parts.
+Minimally needed are:

  * Specification of the wrapper's name via the `%module` directive
  * Declaration of external code used by the wrapper.